disha-prashar/cs4442_project/README.md

 ### Directories and Their Contents
 archive: files in this directory were used for testing and experimentation

-downloaded_model (only on computer in directory "C:\Users\NomadXR\Desktop\mistral_4470"): contains the Mistral 7B model downloaded straight from their [Github](https://github.com/mistralai)
+downloaded_model: contains the Mistral 7B model downloaded straight from their [Github](https://github.com/mistralai)

 fine_tuning_data: contains files that were used to create the dataset to fine-tune the model

-llama.cpp (only on computer in directory "C:\Users\NomadXR\Desktop\mistral_4470"): external tool cloned from [GitHub](https://github.com/ggerganov/llama.cpp/discussions/2948) used to convert the final LLM to a gguf file to be used with Unity engine

 All testing and fine-tuning should be done in the virtual environment.
-To activate the virtual environment in the terminal, use the following command in the directory "C:\Users\NomadXR\Desktop\mistral_4470"
+To activate the virtual environment in the terminal, use the following command
 ```
 .env/Scripts/activate
 ```